trentonjgray/git-repo/importantfolder/importantfile.md

 This is an important file.

-Added an important update to an important folder.
+Added an important update to an important file.